Healthy Homes Assessment Days Bay

 Draught Stopping Days Bay

-If a draught could be noticed from gaps that are not adequate or holes or holes, it requirements to be sealed.
+If a draft can be felt from unreasonable gaps or holes or holes, it requirements to be sealed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections